-For owner-operators, it’s critical to your business to stay in compliance with government regulations.
-Here’s a checklist to help you stay on top of the most common compliance requirements.
+Whether you’re an owner-operator startup or an established operation, it’s critical to stay in compliance with government regulations.
+Here’s an owner-operator checklist to help you stay on top of the most common compliance requirements.

-You’re no doubt familiar with the Hours of Service rules, which dictate how many hours you can drive without taking a break.
+You’re no doubt familiar with the hours of service (HOS) rules, which dictate how many hours you can drive without taking a break.
 It’s not enough to follow the rules.
 You have to prove you’ve followed them.
 HOS compliance is also considered one of the biggest fleet manager responsibilities nowadays.

 For every 24-hour period you’re on duty, you should have documents with the origin and destination of each trip, e.g., bills of lading, itineraries, schedules, trip records.
 And expense receipts related to any non-driving time.
 These records of duty status (RODS) have to be retained for six months.